Imran4424/SwiftProblemNSolution/23.Inheritance/SwiftInheritance.md

 # Multiple Inheritance in Swift Through Protocol

+As we know, swift does not support class level multiple inheritance.

 # Important Question about Swift Inheritance

 Now, a question can arise, Why swift does not support class level multiple inheritance?